box/developer.box.com/content/guides/representations/list-all-representations.md

 alias_paths: []
 ---

-# List all representations for a file
+# List All Representations for File

 To see what representations are available for a file you can call the [`GET /files/:id`][get_files_id] endpoint while requesting the